Before you begin

 Upgrade an entire appliance, OS included

-We have a separation migration or reinstallation guide for this.
+We have a separate migration or reinstallation guide for this.
 The guide describes how to take a backup of a system and restoring the configuration to another Access Server installation.

 Failover upgrade procedure

 We recommend that the failover node be taken offline.
 So basically to shut down the (virtual) machine that this failover installation of Access Server is installed on.
-The primary node should remain online and upgraded.
+The primary node should remain online and be the one that gets upgraded.
 Follow the standard upgrade steps to upgrade it to the latest version and check to see if everything is working as expected.
 If it is working then you can bring the failover node online and perform the same upgrade steps there as well.
-At an opportune time you can then test to see if the failover system is working properly.
+At an opportune time you can then test to see if the failover system is working properly by taking the primary node down and checking to see if everything works as expected.

 If however in the rare event that something goes wrong with the upgrade process of the primary node, then we recommend that you try to gather log file information and contact us at the support ticket system.
 And, that you then take this primary node offline.
-Once it is offline, you can bring the failover node online, and it will then take over and handle connections.
+Once it is offline, you can bring the failover node online, and it will then just start up as the old system it was, and take over and handle connections.
 This gives breathing room to look into the problem on the primary node at leisure while all essential tasks are handled by the failover node.
 Once any issues are diagnosed and resolved, you can bring the primary node back up, take the failover node offline, and test the primary node.
 If that all checks out you can then bring the failover node back online and perform the same upgrade steps there as well.
 At an opportune time you can then test to see if the failover system is working properly.

 Package installer files